Square Root Curve Calculator

 What is the purpose of the Square Root Curve?

-The main purpose of the Square Root Curve is to fairly adjust students' grades in cases where an exam or assignment is particularly tough; It benefits students with lower scores by increasing their grades proportionally, making grading more balanced.
+The main purpose of the Square Root Curve is to fairly adjust students' grades in cases where an exam or assignment is particularly tough; it benefits students with lower scores by increasing their grades proportionally, making grading more balanced.

 Does the Square Root Curve benefit all students equally?